Table of Contents

 - The accessory needed to use your vacuum sealer on the jar is the jar sealer.
 It should also be of the same size as your mason jar and lid;

-- The jar sealer is attached on the port in your vacuum sealer, has a hose, and the sealer is end attached to the top of your mason jar;
+- The jar sealer is attached on the port in your vacuum sealer, has a hose, and the sealer is end connected to the top of your mason jar;

-- The food, like meat, along with its marinade, is placed inside a food bag, then vacuum sealed;
+- The food, like meat, along with its marinade, is placed inside food bags, then vacuum sealed;

-- This will allow the marinade to seep through the meat and make it more flavorful;
+- This process will allow the marinade to seep through the meat and make it more flavorful;

-- Because the food (placed inside the vacuum-sealed bag) is submerged in hot water, it is thoroughly cooked without over-cooking or burning;
+- Because the food (placed inside bags for sous vide) is submerged in hot water, it is thoroughly cooked without over-cooking or burning;

-- This results to the most tender and flavorful meat or any other food.
+- This process results in the most tender and flavorful meat or any other food.

-The value of best sous vide vacuum sealer when doing sous vide is that the liquid is not vacuumed out, and the vacuum sealer effectively seals in the food inside the bag.
+Keep in mind that the value of best vacuum sealers for sous vide when doing sous vide is that the liquid is not vacuumed out, and the vacuum sealer effectively seals in the food inside the bags.

-It means its flavors will not seep out, and water in the pot will also not seep through inside the bag.
+It means its flavors will not seep out, and water in the pot will also not seep through inside the bags.